 Flavors to freshen breath.
 Bad breath sufferers often seek out help in the form of commercial products marketed to freshen objectionable breath.
 While some of these products are able to deliver a brief masking of the halitosis, most do not have the potential to provide long-term benefits.
 They are designed simply to temporarily mask odors.
 Unfortunately, many are quickly washed away by the natural flow of saliva.
 Methods used to help reduce bad breath, such as mints, mouth sprays, mouthwash or gum, may only temporarily mask the odors created by the bacteria on the tongue.
 These methods, however, cannot cure bad breath because they do not remove the source of the bad breath.

 Antibacterial agents to reduce malodor.
 Antibacterial approaches can provide substantially longer-term breath efficacy than that provided by odor masking agents.104-106 As opposed to flavor agents that simply mask odor, antibacterial agents actually treat the source of the problem by targeting the malodor producing bacteria.

-The use of zinc and triclosan are two dentifrice ingredients that have been identified for their ability to target bacteria and help reduce volatile compounds responsible for bad breath.107,108 Stannous fluoride, a well-studied antimicrobial agent with concurrent anticaries,68 desensitizing56,70 and anti-plaque and gingivitis benefits47,69 has been found to be a particularly effective as a dentifrice ingredient compared to other approaches for its ability to provide both germ kill and breath protection.109
+Zinc is a dentifrice ingredient that has been identified for its ability to target bacteria and help reduce volatile compounds responsible for bad breath.101 Stannous fluoride, a well-studied antimicrobial agent with concurrent anticaries,62 desensitizing,56,70, dental erosion,35-45 and anti-plaque and gingivitis benefits47,63 has been found to be a particularly effective as a dentifrice ingredient compared to other approaches for its ability to provide both germ kill and breath protection.102

 Video 12.
 Formation of volatile sulfur compounds (VSC) by bacteria on tongue.